ceskare/Containers-H-On-CPP/README.md

 # Containers-H-On-CPP
-Implementation of the stl containers.h. library.
+Implementation of the STL containers.h. library.